fladd/stress-nf/PITCHME.md

 # STRESNET WP5

-## Neurofeedback training to increase stress resiliance
+## Neurofeedback training based on global network shifts to increase stress resiliance

 +++

 ### WP5.1
+- Establish reliablity of neurofeedback signal by demonstrating that individuals:
-**Hypothesis**: Participants  are  able  to  gain control  over  this  measure  when receiving  neurofeedback  during  training,  when  compared  to  verbal instructions  without  neurofeedback
+  1. are able to gain general control over this measure
+  2. receive significantly more information from this than from a verbal instruction
+  3. can use this information to counteract an externally induced brain response
+  4. will after training apply this learned mechanism in the absenced of feedback

 +++

 ### WP5.2
-**Hypothesis**: Neurofeedback training based on this global network shift lowers stress reactivity in a laboratory test outside of the scanner
+**Hypothesis**: Neurofeedback training based global network shift lowers stress reactivity in a laboratory test outside of the scanner

 +++